 Cluttering is a communication disorder where speech sounds overly rapid, or contains rapid bursts, together with poorly articulated or jerky speech.
 Cluttered speech typically sounds rushed and disorganized.

 Managing Cluttering: A Comprehensive Guidebook of Activities is designed to help speech-language pathologists address the needs of their clients with cluttering.
 This straightforward, easy-to-understand approach to assessing and treating cluttering provides:

 Managing Cluttering is a useful resource for speech-language pathologists working in any setting, and with clients of any age.
-Reproducible worksheets, home activities, and parent letters are included as reproducible PDFs available via online access and in the manual.
+Reproducible worksheets, home activities, and parent letters are included as reproducible PDFs in additional files.

 To see more of this product's contents: